zaach/jsxgettext/README.md

-       -j, --join-existing        join messages with existing file -L NAME, --language NAME   use the specified language (javascript, ejs, jinja, handlebars, jade) -s, --sanity               sanity check during the extraction
+       -j, --join-existing        join messages with existing file -L NAME, --language NAME   use the specified language (javascript, ejs, jinja, handlebars, jade) -s, --sanity               sanity check during the extraction --swigTags                 if using swig, it is required to specify a file which sets up the custom tags on swig